MODULAR

 - Concrete suggested formats which could be used directly to implement the proposal

-- A model in which the curriculum could be built up in a modular way
+- A model in which the curriculum could be built up in a modular way, including going blended

 - An illustration of how to schedule in senior and medior staffmembers, both remotely and on-site